NTajalli/image-restore/README.md

 `python training_script.py`

-The script is designed to be run on an AWS EC2 instance with GPU support to accelerate the training process.
+The script is designed to be run on the cloud with GPU support to accelerate the training process.
 It outputs the trained model, loss curves, and sample colorized images.

-## Visualization

-The project includes tools for visualizing the model's output during training.
-This is crucial for monitoring progress and ensuring that the model is learning correctly.
-Visualization can be triggered by running:

-`python utils.py --visualize`

 ## Results

 The GAN can effectively colorize grayscale images, producing outputs that are visually appealing and closely resemble the original color images.
 The results improve as the model trains, with the adversarial loss driving the generator to produce more realistic colors.
+It does have some trouble completing capturting complex features and it is only limited to a set size of image.

 ## Conclusion